harish-cu/applied_deep_learning/dl_project/README.md

     * When to use one vs the other

 * Models to consider
     * Random Forests
     * XGBoost
     * Logistic Regression
     * DNN
     * Wide and Deep

 * Explore possibilities
-    * Can we have a version of the model hosted for people to interact with
+    * Can we have a version of the model hosted for people to interact with?
+    * If we are using embeddings on categorical columns, can we project it to 2 or 3D space using t-SNE (since we don't have names, it might not be as fun but it's still good to understand what's going on here).
+Also generally, compare t-SNE with PCA for analysis/visualization?